wyattshapiro/nyc_311/README.md

 ## Goal

 Create a an automated ETL pipeline to prepare NYC 311 data for analysis.

 Note: This is built as the Capstone Project for Udacity's Data Engineering Nanodegree.

 ### Problem

 As a transplant into New York City, noise is one thing I expected to hear a lot.
 But, not everyone seems to handle it well, including my downstairs neighbor who comes knocking after every step.
-I wanted to take a look into what neighborhoods complain the most, about noise and otherwise.
+I wanted to take a look into what blocks complain the most, about noise and otherwise.
+In addition, I wanted to explore weather as another dimension that could affect the type of complaints recieved (ex. if it's cold there could be an increase in 311 service requests for heating).

 ### Solution

 In order to effectively gain insight from NYC 311 data, a data engineer needs to structure the data and load it into a database.
 The proposed plan consists of a Python ETL pipeline with two stages:

-- Stage 1: Extract raw data from API
+- Stage 1a: Extract raw 311 data from API
   - Query NYC Open Data 311 Endpoint
   - Save JSON data in S3
+- Stage 1b: Extract raw weather data from API
+  - Query DarkSky Endpoint
+  - Save CSV data in S3
 - Stage 2: Transform raw data into star schema for analytics
   - Extract each data file hosted on S3.
   - Load data into staging tables on Redshift.